 - We calculate nutritional information for our recipes with Cronometer.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 ♻️ Similar recipes

-For more sweet Mexican breakfast recipes, check out our:
+For more sweet breakfast recipes like this one, check out our:

 - Bionicos: Tropical fruit bowls mixed with cashew crema and crunchy toppings!